rayguan97/GANav-offroad/README.md

 # or use
 # pip install mmcv-full -f https://download.openmmlab.com/mmcv/dist/cu113/torch1.10.0/index.html
 ```
 Note: Make sure you mmcv version is compatible with your pytorch and cuda version.
+In addition, you can specify the MMCV verion (1.3.16).

 ### Step 3: Installing GANav
 ```